lcgspringray/learngit/readme.txt

-Git is a version control systom.
+Git is a distributed version control systom.
 Git is free software.